error2507/MemberCounter/README.md

 ## Self Hosting

-Self hosting Ear Tensifier is not supported and no help will be provided.
-I am not responsible or liable for any self hosted clones of Ear Tensifier.
+Self hosting MemberCounter is not supported and no help will be provided.
+I am not responsible or liable for any self hosted clones of MemberCounter.

 ## Guild Specific Configuration